Nozbe/WatermelonDB/docs/Advanced/Sync.md

 ```

-You need to pass two functions, `pullChanges` and `pushChanges` that can talk to your backend in a compatible way.
+You need to pass two functions, `pullChanges` and `pushChanges` that can talk to your backend in a compatible way (explained later).

 **⚠️ Note about a React Native / UglifyES bug**.
 When you import Watermelon Sync, your app might fail to compile in release mode.
 To fix this, configure Metro bundler to use Terser instead of UglifyES.
 Run: